a-nawel/ns-3-runtime-test/README.md

 > + Try out C++ profiler Oprofile and Python memory Profiler.

 * **11/19**:
-> + Add Python profiler results to `results/Python` (time & memory)
+> + Add Python profiler results to `results/Python` (time & memory).

 * **11/26**:
 > + Use the ping6 scenario and use the system-wide profiler perf to track execution time usage of C++ and Python.
 > + Upload the scenario file to `Scenario/`.
 > + Evaluate the execution time difference between two languages when the number of packets sent increases.
 > + Prepare for presentation slides.
-The slides: CS 263 presentation.pptx
+The slides: CS 263 presentation.pptx.

 * **12/3**:
 > + Use Massif to track heap/stack memory usage and upload results (massif.out.xxx) to `results/`.
+> + Finish the final report.